Emurasoft/excel-csv-import/CONTRIBUTING.md

-Hello!
-I would be thrilled if you would like to help out with this project!
-Please create an issue and get my approval before submitting your pull request, thanks!

-—Makoto
+I appreciate any and all issues and pull requests!
+Thanks!